 On the other hand, the fifth-century saint John the Faster thought arsenokoitai referred to heterosexual anal sex.
 So there’s always that option.

 Are we really going to hinge such an important question on the meaning of one obscure, notoriously hard-to-translate word?

 11. As you think about the long history of the church and the near universal disapproval of same-sex sexual activity, what do you think you understand about the Bible that Augustine, Aquinas, Calvin, and Luther failed to grasp?

 Augustine failed to grasp that sex is basically a good thing, that it’s a gift from God to his creation.

 Luther failed to grasp that Jews and peasants are people too, and ought to be treated with respect.

 Pretty much all of them failed to grasp that slavery is bad.
 So what exactly is your point?
 Just because a belief—one which, we should note, is not contained in any ecumenical creed or confession—has long been held by the church doesn’t mean it gets a free pass.

+No, we shouldn’t be too quick to dismiss something Christians have thought to be true for centuries, especially when it comes to core tenets of orthodoxy—one of which this is decidedly not.
+But neither should we act as if our predecessors were infallible.
 It’s the task of each generation to discern how best to embody God’s intended reality in our world, knowing we will always do so imperfectly.